/50

 41 / 50

-41. The value of Poisson’s ratio for steel is between
+41. The value of modulus of elasticity for mild steel is ofthe order of

 42 / 50